Phantom1003/obsidian-slide-note/README.md

 You will find an item called `Slide Note Block Generation` on your left sidebar.
 You can use this generator to insert a bunch of blocks into your current active file.
+To generate blocks, you first need to specify a file to open.
 You can specify the PDF file to open by:

 1. selecting a Slide Note code block.
-2. moving the cursor to the line containing the file field in the SlideNote block.
-3. setting a `default_file` property in the front matter.
+2. setting a `default_file` property in the front matter.

+And then click the icon in the left sidebar, input the pages you want to insert.
+Notice when you select a block to specify the file to open, the generated blocks will replace your selection.

 ### 1.6 Slide Note Quick Open

 You may still want to use your PDF viewer to edit your slides.
+You also need to specify a PDF file to open.
+You can use one of the following methods:

+1. select a Slide Note code block.
+2. move the cursor to the line containing the `file` field in the SlideNote block.
+3. set a `default_file` property in the front matter.

-You can use the same methods as in section 1.5 to specify the PDF file to open, then right-click and select `Slide Note: open with local application`.
+After confirming the file to open, you can right-click the selection/line/editor and select `Slide Note: open with local application`.